datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

 Traditional mineral indices research has typically focused on local areas.
 However, when the spatial scale of study expands to a global scale, the massive amounts of remote sensing data present new challenges in terms of data storage and computation resources.
 Alibaba Cloud's ODPS (Open Data Processing Service) is a cloud-native big data computing service that has been upgraded to an integrated big data platform, addressing these challenges by integrating storage and computation resources.
 The development of a Global Mineral Indices Computing Engine based on the ODPS platform not only leverages Alibaba Cloud's advanced big data platform to address the storage and computational challenges of global-scale remote sensing data but also enhances the efficiency and accuracy of mineral indices research on a global scale.

 ## Get started with following steps
+This guide will walk you through the steps to set up and utilize a computational pipeline for processing ASTER L1T data and performing advanced computations using ODPS (Online Data Processing Service).
+The process involves preparing your Python environment, installing necessary packages, transferring ASTER data into a structured table format, uploading this data to ODPS, performing computations, downloading the results, and converting the data into GeoTIFF files.
+We provide a comprehensive set of scripts and example data to facilitate this workflow.

+To get started, follow the detailed steps outlined below.
+We have also made available a set of demo data (you can download from [Google Drive Link](https://drive.google.com/drive/folders/1yQ1_9ZQLKNLNPn-t6w2nS44n9toOW67X?)) and ODPS computational resources to help you through the process.
 1. Prepare your Python enviroment

     First, you will need to set up a brand-new Python environment using conda and install the aster_core package.
 For detailed installation instructions and introductions to aster_core, you can refer to the [repository](https://github.com/datahub-zjlab/AsterL1T_SWIR-VNIR_pipeline) :